Elma-dev/aldirassa_online_backend_project/README.md

 The AIdirassa Online platform is a multi-agent powered platform designed to create a fully AI-generated learning pathway.
 This includes assessments, course pathways, topics, exercises, quizzes, and more.
 The platform leverages advanced AI agents to provide a personalized and dynamic learning experience.

+## Abstract

+### Background and Problem Statement
+Morocco's education system faces many challenges that hinder its effectiveness and accessibility.
+Despite significant government investment, poor infrastructure, teacher shortages, outdated curricula, and socio-economic disparities persist.

+### Impact and Proposed Solution
+The AIdirassa Online platform aims to revolutionize the educational experience by using AI agents to generate personalized learning content.
+This approach saves time and ensures that each student receives a tailored learning experience that adapts to their progress and needs.

+### Project Outcomes and Deliverables
+- A fully functional AI-powered learning platform.
+- Dynamic generation of learning content including assessments, course pathways, topics, exercises, and quizzes.
+- RESTful API endpoints for data management and user interactions.
+- Integration of AI models for content generation.
+- Efficient database management for user data and progress tracking.

 ## Workflow
 ![image](https://github.com/user-attachments/assets/7b37a4af-0339-4ed2-b876-7891162ed6b0)